Request a cash offer on your home

 Material defects are items that would provide “significant adverse impacts” or cause “unreasonable risk” to residents.

-The form will walk you through documenting what you know about mold problems, appliance issues, plumbing, electric, and the presence of hazardous substances.
+The form will walk you through documenting what you know about mold problems, appliance issues, plumbing and electrical systems, and the presence of hazardous substances.

-You’ll also be prompted to fill out information about whether there is any water accumulation or dampness in the basement/crawlspace, if you have made any alterations to your home, when your water was last tested, any problems with the sewage system, and when your heating system was installed.
+You’ll also be asked to provide information about any water accumulation or dampness in the basement/crawl space, if you have made any alterations to your home, when your water was last tested, any problems with the sewage system, and when your heating system was installed.

 No matter what method you choose to sell your home, it’s required to make these disclosures to the best of your ability.

-However, the form does note certain exceptions for sellers if they are transferring the property to their spouse, direct descendant, or property co-owner.
+However, the law notes certain exceptions for sellers if they are transferring the property to their spouse, direct descendant, or property co-owner.
 The seller may also be exempt from completing a disclosure if their property will be “demolished or converted to a non-residential use” or if the property transfer is court-ordered.

 • Josh McKnight